Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation: Mode evolution

 \beq k^2 > k_*^2 = -m_\mathrm{eff}^2(t)\,, \enq

 have positive frequency $\omega_k^2(t)> 0$ even if $m_\mathrm{eff}^2 < 0$, which corresponds to sub-horizon regime $k\gg aH$.
 This occurs when the modes are well inside the horizon at the beginning of inflation.
-In the figure \ref{fig3} we show the evolution of $\omega_k^2(t)$ for a non-minimal coupling $\xi =0$.
+In the Fig. \ref{fig3} we show the evolution of $\omega_k^2(t)$ for a non-minimal coupling $\xi =0$.
 Before $t_\mathrm{cross}$, the frequency is dominated by the decay of the physical mode $k/a \sim e^{-Ht}$.
 Once the mode crosses the horizon $(k \ll aH)$, $\omega_k^2(t)$ remains almost constant, and its value is negative since the coefficient of the dominant term $H^2$ is negative.
 For $t \gtrsim t_\mathrm{end}$, the frequency increases and oscillates after inflation as the background terms oscillate around the minimum of the potential (preheating).

 One can also observe growth due to the exponential dependence of the scalaron in the mass term toward the end of inflation.

-To numerically solve equation \eqref{mode equation} along with the background equations, we must specify suitable intial conditions that ensure the modes are within the horizon at early times.
+To numerically solve equation \eqref{mode equation} along with the background equations, we must specify suitable initial conditions that ensure the modes are within the horizon at early times.
 In the asymptotic limit $t \to 0$ and according to the behavior of $\omega_k^2(t)$ at the beginning of inflation, the dominant term is $k/a$.
 In this limit, the modes are sub-horizon $k \gg aH$, and the modes exhibit Minkowski-like behavior.
 This motivates choosing the Bunch-Davies vacuum as the initial condition \cite{kofman1997}

 \beq \lim_{t\to 0} X_k(t) = \dfrac{1}{\sqrt{2\omega_k}}\,e^{-i\omega_k t}\,. \enq